 “And I’m sure they’re all very silly.”
-Quatre was annoyed that his big guns hadn’t been as effective as he’d hoped and expected, but he attempted to keep it out of his voice.
+Annoyed that his big guns hadn’t been as effective as he’d hoped and expected, Quatre yet attempted to keep it out of his voice.
 If Trowa really didn’t want to try this tonight, there was nothing Quatre could do about it.
-Not that he would give up in the long-term… but he would be disappointed this evening.
+Not that he would give up in the long term… but he would be disappointed this evening.

 Again Quatre sat up, drawing back and looking into Trowa’s face.
-He’d learned not to question his lover’s made-up mind, but he couldn’t help searching the now relatively impassive features for signs that Trowa might already be regretting those words.
+He’d learned not to question his lover’s made-up mind, but he couldn’t help searching the now-relatively-impassive features for signs Trowa might already be regretting those words.
 He found none; he hadn’t really expected any, but still he’d had to check.

 “Well,” he said, licking his lips as he pulled back a little in preparation for moving from the chair, “let’s go.”

 “Now?”
-It wasn’t the same level of panic as before, and it was much more quickly quelled, but it was still quite visible.
+It wasn’t the same level of panic as before, and Trowa quelled it much more quickly, but it remained quite visible.

 “You just said, ‘whenever I wanted you to,'” Quatre replied, both smile and tone a mixture of kindness and suggestivity.
 “And the truth is, I always want you to.
 It’s just less likely to happen, say, at work, or while I’m out jogging, or something.”